Whitestone, Queens: Education

 Whitestone and Flushing generally have a similar rate of college-educated residents to the rest of the city as of 2018.
 While 37% of residents age 25 and older have a college education or higher, 23% have less than a high school education and 40% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Whitestone and Flushing students excelling in math rose from 55% in 2000 to 78% in 2011, and reading achievement rose from 57% to 59% during the same time period.

 Whitestone and Flushing's rate of elementary school student absenteeism is less than the rest of New York City.
 In Whitestone and Flushing, 9% of elementary school students missed twenty or more days per school year, lower than the citywide average of 20%.
-Additionally, 86% of high school students in Whitestone and Flushing graduate on time, more than the citywide average of 75%.
+86% of high school students in Whitestone and Flushing graduate on time, more than the citywide average of 75%.

 Schools

 The New York City Department of Education operates public schools in the area, including P.S.
 79 Francis Lewis, P.S.
 184 Flushing Manor, J.H.S.
 194 William H. Carr, P.S.
 193 Alfred J Kennedy, and P.S.
 209 Clearview Gardens.

 Private elementary/middle schools include Holy Trinity Catholic Academy and St Luke's School.

-Private secondary schools include Whitestone Academy (grades 8–12) and The Lowell School (grades 3–12).
+Private secondary schools include Whitestone Academy (grades 8–12, split off from St Andrew Academy on the Sound) and The Lowell School (grades 3–12).

 The Queens Public Library's Whitestone branch is located at 151-10 14th Road.

 Transportation

-The Bronx–Whitestone Bridge gives access to and from the Bronx, as Whitestone is located across the East River from the Bronx.
-The Bronx-Whitestone Bridge carries I-678 (Whitestone Expressway) across the East River.
+The Bronx–Whitestone Bridge carries Interstate 678 (Whitestone Expressway) to and from the Bronx, as Whitestone is located across the East River from the Bronx.
 The Cross Island Parkway merges into the Whitestone Expressway approximately 0.5 mi before the bridge.
-On the Bronx side, the bridge leads directly into the Bruckner Interchange, the northern terminus of I-678, where the Cross Bronx Expressway (I-95 to the west, I-295 to the east), Bruckner Expressway (I-278 to the west, I-95 to the east), and Hutchinson River Parkway meet.
+On the Bronx side, the bridge leads directly into the Bruckner Interchange, the northern terminus of I-678, where the Cross Bronx Expressway (Interstate 95 in New York to the west, Interstate 295 to the east), Bruckner Expressway (Interstate 278 to the west, I-95 to the east), and Hutchinson River Parkway meet.
 The segment of I-678 between the bridge and the Bruckner Interchange is a depressed freeway.